LearnOnDemandSystems/docs/lod/lods-enhanced-account-security.md

 ## Account Management

-You may want to edit your user profile to change some information, or update information if it has changed since you initially create your account.
+You may want to edit your user profile to change some information, or update information if it has changed since you initially created your account.

 You can edit your user profile from any page in TMS or LOD.